codeoverflow-org/nodecg-io-docs/docs/samples/nanoleaf.md

 ### Configure the nanoleaf sample bundle

-1. In NodeCG, create a new nanoleaf service instance using the left upper menu.
+1. In NodeCG, create a new nanoleaf service instance.

-2. Enter configuration.
+2. Enter the IP address of your nanoleaf controller:

-    The created instance should be automatically selected, if not select it in the upper left menu.
-Enter your nanoleaf controller IP address in this format (change the IP accordingly):

     ```json
     {